[an error occurred while processing this directive]

 - Hold your own awards ceremony and design awards for unique categories (i.e., Best Attendance, Best Customer Service, Most Organized, etc.).

-- Send a personalized thank you note or an e-card stating your appreciation. (www.bluemountain.com and www.americangreetings.com are some of the best places to find free e-cards.)
+- Send a personalized thank you note or an e-card stating your appreciation. (www.bluemountain.com and www.americangreetings.com are a few of the places to find free e-cards.)

 - Decorate office doors or bulletin boards with posters expressing appreciation to your student workers and listing all their names.